IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

-# Lab 1030: The value of Dynamic Routing
+# Lab 1030: The value of Dynamic Routing with Liberty

 ![banner](./images/media/image1.jpeg)